sunilaryal/sunilaryal.github.io/_pages/about.md

   - /about.html
 ---

-I am a lecturer in IT and Early Career Researcher (ECR) at the School of Engineering and Information Technology, Faculty of Science and Technology, Federation University Australia.
-Prior to joining Federation University in 2016, I worked as a sessional teaching staff in various institutions.
+I am a lecturer in IT at the School of Information Technology, Faculty of Faculty of Science, Engineering and Built Environment, Deakin University Australia.
+Prior to joining Deakin University in 2019, I worked as a lecturer at Federation University and sessional teaching staff in various institutions.
 I also worked in industry as a software developer and data analyst.
 I received my PhD from Monash University, Australia.
 My research are in the areas of data mining, machine learning, artificial intelligence, health informatics, and information systems.
 I am particularly interested in applying IT to solve real-world problems in different domains.
-I am affiliated with the [Centre for Multimedia Computing, Communications, and Artificial Intelligence Research (MCCAIR)](https://federation.edu.au/faculties-and-schools/faculty-of-science-and-technology/research/computational-science-and-mathematics/centre-for-multimedia-computing-communications-and-applications-research-mccar "MCCAIR"), [Centre for Informatics and Applied Optimization (CIAO)](https://federation.edu.au/faculties-and-schools/faculty-of-science-and-technology/research/computational-science-and-mathematics/ciao "CIAO") and [Internet Commerce Security Laboratory (ICSL)](https://federation.edu.au/icsl "ICSL") at the Federation University.

 Recent updates
 ----------------------
+* Jan 2019: Started at Deakin University as a lecturer in IT
 * Nov 2018: Moving to Deakin University in Jan 2019
 * Oct 2018: A paper accepted at the Image and Vision Computing New Zealand 2018 conference (IVCNZ 2018)
 * Aug 2018: Our tutorial on Anomaly Detection accepted at the IEEE International Conference on Data Mining (ICDM 2018)